Chart Color Schemes

 Sheidow Park - Trott Park performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The three schools in Sheidow Park-Trott Park have a combined enrollment of 1,469 students.
-They focus on primary education with ICSEA score of 1042, indicating balanced educational opportunities.
-School capacity exceeds residential needs, at 14.1 places per 100 residents versus the regional average of 10.8, suggesting the area serves as an educational hub for surrounding regions.
+This includes 11.7% in primary, 7.1% in secondary, and 4.5% in tertiary education.
+The area's three schools have a combined enrollment of 1,469 students, with an ICSEA score of 1042, indicating typical Australian school conditions and balanced educational opportunities.
+All three schools focus on primary education, with secondary options available nearby.
+School capacity exceeds residential needs, with 14.1 places per 100 residents compared to the regional average of 10.8, suggesting the area serves as an educational hub for the broader region.

 Frequently Asked Questions - Education